It wasn’t easy for the United States to become the country we know today.

 Breed’s Hill was much smaller but closer to British positions.

 Some historians consider that the choice of Breed’s Hill was militarily nonstrategic, but a lot more threatening for the British who were about to attack.

 About 2,400 British troops marched against 1,500 colonial militiamen under the commands of General William Howe.

-Some historians believe that it was the poor judgment of the general Howe that brought to the high number of casualties in British side.
+Some historians believe that it was the poor judgment of general Howe that brought to the high number of casualties on the British side.

 He could have easily surrounded colonists from the sea using mighty British ships.

 Instead, he ordered soldiers to march uphill, hoping Americans would retreat.